CansuTFG/My-Program-Repo/about.md

 # About Me
 ---
-layout: default

 title: Welcome
 ---

 # 👋 About Me

 Hi, I'm Cansu Tezcan, based in London.
-I studied Hotel Management and I'm passionate about analyzing business processes and improving efficiency.
+I'm passionate about analyzing business processes and improving efficiency.

 ### 🎓 Education
-- Hotel Management
+ Management

 ### 💼 Industry
 - Pursuing a degree in business, with a focus on business analysis and process improvement.